Pascal-Jansen/HUD-SUMO/README.md

 ### Configurations

-After opening the GUI you can navigate to the settings tab.
-Here you can select which simulation data you would like to save in your .csv file.
+After opening the GUI, you can navigate to the settings tab.
+Her,e you can select which simulation data you want to save in your `.csv` file.
-Note that by default all the data is selected.
-Every time you restart the GUI you have the manually deselect options you don't want to save.
+Note that by default, all the data is selected.
+Whenever you restart the GUI you have the manually deselect options you don't want to save.

 These are the options:
 * map: the map that was being used for the simulation